CUFP/cufp.org/site/2017/call-for-tutorials.md

 * Infrastructure required: For example, will participants need access to a particular system?
 Do they need to download anything prior to the tutorial?
 Can they be expected to have this on a laptop, or does it need to be provided by the meeting?
 * Other minor information which will help us market your tutorial.

 Tutorials should be submitted using the following talk submission form.
-Deadline for submission is June 26, 2017.
+Deadline for submission is May 25, 2017.
 Notification of acceptance is two weeks later.

 ## Tutorial Agreement